-Graham Cluley is a veteran of the anti-virus industry having worked for a number of security companies since the early 1990s when he wrote the first ever version of Dr Solomon’s Anti-Virus Toolkit for Windows.
-Now an independent security analyst, he regularly makes media appearances and gives presentations on the topic of computer security and online privacy.
+Graham Cluley is a veteran of the anti-virus industry having worked for a number of security companies since the early 1990s when he wrote the first ever version of Dr Solomon's Anti-Virus Toolkit for Windows.
+Now an independent security analyst, he regularly makes media appearances and is an international public speaker on the topic of computer security, hackers, and online privacy.

 David Bisson is an infosec news junkie and security journalist.
 He works as Contributing Editor for Graham Cluley Security News and Associate Editor for Tripwire's "The State of Security" blog.

 Bob Covello (@BobCovello) is a 20-year technology veteran and InfoSec analyst with a passion for security topics.
 He is also a volunteer for various organizations focused on advocating for and advising others about staying safe and secure online.